Finite-Sample Analysis For Decentralized Batch Multi-Agent Reinforcement Learning With Networked Agents: Theoretical Results

 Here we assume a mixing property of the random process along the sample path.
 Informally, this means that the \emph{future} of the process depends weakly on the \emph{past}, which allows us to derive tail inequalities for certain empirical processes.
-Note that Assumption \ref{assum:sample_path} is standard in the literature \cite{antos2008learning,lazaric2010finite} for finite-sample analysis of batch RL using a single trajectory data.
+Note that Assumption \ref{assum:sample_path} is standard in the literature for finite-sample analysis of batch RL using a single trajectory data \citep{antos2008learning,lazaric2010finite}.
 We also note that the mixing coefficients do not need to be known when implementing the proposed algorithms.

-In addition, we also make the following standard assumption on the \emph{concentrability coefficient} of the networked M-MDP and the networked zero-sum Markov game, as in \cite{munos2008finite,antos2008learning}.
+In addition, we also make the following standard assumption on the \emph{concentrability coefficient} of the M-MDP and the zero-sum Markov game with networked agents, as in \cite{munos2008finite,antos2008learning}.
 The definitions of concentrability coefficients follow from those in \cite{munos2008finite,perolat2015approximate}.
 For completeness, we provide the formal definitions in Appendix \S \ref{sec:append_term_def}.